iandv/Portfolio/Glitch-Out/README.md

 # Glitch-Out
-A Third person shooter inspired by Tom Raider and Half-Life where you play as a robot.
+A third person shooter inspired by Tomb Raider and Half-Life where you play as a robot.